 The plumbing of your potential home should never be overlooked.
 Find out if there are any lead pipes in the home.
 If the home was built before 1986, it may have lead or galvanized plumbing.
 If you have children, you may not want to live in a home that has lead pipes.
 Your water pressure is determined by the size of the water pipes.
 If you prefer adequate water pressure, like most of us, you want the lines to be ¾ of an inch to one inch from the main water source and the diameter should be at least a ½ an inch.
 Make sure that the water heater is big enough to accommodate your needs depending on your family size.
 If you have a family of 4 you should have at least a 40 gallon tank.
 If the water heater has signs of corrosion or the buildup of mineral deposits it could mean the tank has a short life to live.
 Check all of the kitchen and bathroom faucets for leaks and drips.
 Don’t forget to check underneath the sinks as well for leaking pipes.
 Flush every toilet in the home to ensure they refill correctly.
 Lastly, turn on the shower in the room farthest from the home’s water source and evaluate the temperature and water pressure.
 Ask questions about the sewer system and whether it is connected to a municipal sewer system or a septic tank.
 Look for signs of seepage and odors if there is a septic tank.
 Septic tanks can be very expensive to repair so having this fixed prior to closing will say your potentially thousands of dollars.

-Did you know that the cost of a new furnace, including ductwork, can run $5,000 to $7,000?
-I bet you would pay special attention to it when considering purchasing a new home.
+Having to install a new furnace or ductwork can quickly become expensive.
 Whether it is blistering hot out our extremely cold, it is imperative to test each heating and cooling system on your potential new home.
 The ducts of your HVAC system are like the veins running throughout your body.
 They carry heated and cooled air to different rooms of the home.
 If you ductwork is shoddy at best, your energy costs will rise and the system will also not operate efficiently.
 Inadequate ventilation in your home can lead to allergies, moisture and other problems.

 The wiring of your home should be grounded and in good working order before purchasing a home.
 Outlets should be inspected to make sure that they have a ground and don’t have any cracks or other defects.
 They should have proper tension to hold cords that are plugged in and that they are the proper type for that area of the home.
 Any areas that could get wet or damp such as bathrooms, kitchens, basements, garages or outdoor outlets are required to have ground fault circuit interrupter (GFCI) installed.